Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 16.34.24 UTC
+- WIB: Kamis, 4 Desember 2025 17.35.37 UTC
-- WITA: Kamis, 4 Desember 2025 17.34.24 UTC
+- WITA: Kamis, 4 Desember 2025 18.35.37 UTC
-- WIT: Kamis, 4 Desember 2025 18.34.24 UTC
+- WIT: Kamis, 4 Desember 2025 19.35.37 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

 Kategori: motivational